-- 45. Between 2014 and 2020, Crown derived a substantial portion of its revenue from: - (a) VIP gambling (Crown's VIP revenue); and - (b) Crown's VIP International Business, including Crown's Junket Program (Crown's VIP International Revenue). - 46.
-From 2013, Crown became increasingly reliant upon junkets to generate revenue in Crown's VIP International Business. - 47.
-In late 2014 or early 2015, Crown developed a strategy referred to as the 'Platform Junket Strategy' to develop closer ties with selected large junkets (the Platform Junket Strategy). - 48.
-The Platform Junket Strategy involved, in part: - (a) aligning Crown's VIP International sales team with major junkets; - (b) focussing Crown's sales efforts on selling large junkets; - (c) aligning Chinese Premium Players to, or steering them towards, junkets; - (d) supporting major junkets so as to lower Crown's credit risk and grow Crown'sVIP International Business faster; and - (e) identifying certain junkets for involvement, collaboration, or partnering in Crown's Platform Junket Strategy (identified as 'Platform Junkets') namely Suncity (Suncity Junket), Guangdong Club (being associated with or related to the Neptune Group Junket), David Group, Jimei, Song Junket/Gold Group, MegStar, Tak Chun, Chinatown and Oriental Group.
+- iii.
+In relation to Crown Melbourne, in 2015, the VIP revenue as a percentage of total revenue was 31.63%. - iv.
+In relation to Crown Perth, in 2015, the VIP revenue as a percentage of total revenue was 25.56%. - v.
+In relation to Crown Perth, in 2016, the VIP revenue as a percentage of total revenue was 22%. - vi.
+VIP revenue as a percentage of total revenue of both Crown Melbourne and Crown Perth was significant (T3085 and T3387). - vii.
+Junkets were necessary to make the proposed Sydney casino at Barangaroo commercially viable (T3708-3709). - viii.
+The finding of the Commissioner that from 2013, Crown became increasingly reliant on junkets to generate turnover in the VIP International segment: Commissioner Report, Volume 1, Chapter 1.2 at [68]. - ix.
+Further particulars may be provided following discovery and the filing of expert evidence. - 47.
+In late 2014 or early 2015, Crown developed a strategy referred to as the 'Platform Junket Strategy' (the Platform Junket Strategy). - 48.
+The Platform Junket Strategy involved, in part: - (a) aligning Crown's VIP International sales team with major junkets; - (b) focussing Crown's sales efforts on selling large junkets; - (c) aligning Chinese Premium Players to, or steering them towards, junkets; - (d) supporting major junkets so as to lower Crown's credit risk and grow Crown'sVIP International Business faster; - (e) identifying junkets for Crown to develop ties with, involve, collaborate or partner in Crown's Platform Junket Strategy (identified as 'Platform Junkets') namely Suncity (Suncity Junket), Guangdong Club (being associated with or related to the Neptune Group Junket), David Group, Jimei, Song Junket/Gold Group, MegStar, Tak Chun, Chinatown and Oriental Group.